sudowing/cms-utilization-db/README.md

 ## Project Origin & Inspiration

-I've been interested in healthcare utilization & payment data since I read an article by Steven Bril in 2013.
+I've been interested in healthcare utilization & payment data since I read an article by Steven Brill in 2013.

 In the years since, I've seen dozens of smaller, similar reports in various media, but I've yet to see anything as comprehensive and detailed as that work.

-In appreciation of that work, and to direct interested parties towards information that is probably relevent to their projects, I'm publishing links to some of those resources here.
+In appreciation of that work, and to direct interested parties towards information that is probably relevant to their projects, I'm publishing links to some of those resources here.

 - [`Original Time Article`](http://time.com/198/bitter-pill-why-medical-bills-are-killing-us/)
   - **Title**: Bitter Pill: Why Medical Bills Are Killing Us